-Students will be able to apply principles of evidence-based medicine to determine clinical diagnoses and implement acceptable treatment modalities.

-Students will be able to articulate cultural and socioeconomic differences and the significance of these differences for instructional planning.
+Apply principles of evidence-based medicine to determine clinical diagnoses and implement acceptable treatment modalities.
+Articulate cultural and socioeconomic differences and the significance of these differences for instructional planning.

 Assessment Measure

 An assessment measure is a tool or instrument used to gather evidence of student progress toward an established learning outcome.
 Every program learning outcome should have at least one appropriate assessment measure.
 Learning outcomes are frequently complex, however, and may require multiple measures to accurately assess student performance.
 Assessment plans should try to incorporate a combination of direct and indirect assessment measures.
 Direct provide concrete evidence of whether a student has command of a specific subject or content area, can perform a certain task, exhibits a particular skill, demonstrates a certain quality in their work, or holds a particular value.
 Because direct measures tap into actual student learning, it is often viewed as the preferred measure type.
 Indirect measures assess opinions or thoughts about the extent of a student's knowledge, skills, or attitudes.
 They reveal characteristics associated with learning, but they only imply that learning has occurred.
 Both types of measures can provide useful insight into student learning and experiences in a program.
 Each also has unique advantages and disadvantages in terms of the type of data and information it can provide.
 Examples of common direct and indirect measures are listed below.